MMA DFS Ownership And Leverage: Win UFC Tournaments

 Start with why it matters more here than almost anywhere.
 A large-field GPP pays the top sliver of entries and pays them steeply, so your real opponent is not the salary cap, it is the other lineups, and most of them are built off the same public numbers you are looking at.
 Now shrink the pool to a single UFC card, and two things happen at once:

-- Ownership Concentrates.
+- UFC DFS Ownership Concentrates.
 With a short list of viable fighters, the crowd piles onto the same favorites, so a 45%-owned fighter is sitting in nearly half the room's lineups.

 - Your Edge Narrows To What The Field Skipped.
 When that 45%-owned fighter wins, you gain nothing on the half of the room that has him.
 You only climb on the fighters the field does not have.

 Scoring makes the stakes sharper in MMA than in a points-accumulation sport.
-DraftKings pays an escalating win bonus that rewards an early finish the most, so a first-round knockout is a monster fantasy score while a plain decision win banks far less.
+DraftKings pays a win bonus that rewards an early finish the most β a first-round knockout is a monster fantasy score while a plain decision win banks far less.
 Hold that idea.
 It is the reason the chalk in MMA is so often the wrong kind of chalk.
 You can pull up tonight's card and the field's projected exposure side by side in the Stokastic MMA DataHub before you build a single lineup.

 What Leverage Actually Means In MMA